 Marguerite Gavin, who narrates this series does an excellent job of giving these characters life through her voice acting.
 Ivy is certainly more sultry than the voice in my head when I was reading, and Jinx is very pixie-like with his rapid fire, high intensity falsetto.
 Because I read the entire series first it’s been a little distracting that the voice in my head doesn’t match the narrator’s but by the second chapter I found myself immersed in the narrative and managed to stay in the moment and enjoy her interpretation.

 One of my favorite moments from this book is when Ivy is goaded into trying to trap Rachel into becoming her psion.
 A role Rachel has no interest in playing but that her demon scars wants her to take.
 The chemistry between the two of them, although false become of those scars, is so intense!
 It’s amazing to me that these two characters were able to overcome their feelings of failure, relief, and horror to become the best friends they do end up becoming.
 I’m not sure that scene would have the same effect on me if I hadn’t read the future books but it’s definitely a pivotal moment regardless of my inside knowledge.

 If you haven’t read this series, the audiobooks may be an enjoyable way to pass the time.
 The story is action-packed, thrilling, emotional, and fun.
 The narration matches the scenes, characters, and world.
 I am enjoying this second peek into the series.
 I hope I inspire some of you to do the same! ❤️❤️❤️❤️

-Click this link to purchase!* Wild Sign (Alpha and Omega)
+Click this link to purchase!* The Good, the Bad, and the Ugly